-Who Controls a Trust and Who Are The Key Players
+Who Manages a Trust and Who Are The Key Players?

 Trusts allow a person to control his/her assets.
 If this is one of your estate planning goals, it’s time to consult with us.
 There are different types of trusts for achieving various goals and managing different situations.
 We can help you decide the best way to proceed.
 Our Maryland estate planning attorneys can help you set up and maintain your trust throughout your life.
 Upon your death, we can help your heirs get whatever you leave them in the manner you say.